Private, personal, customized, high-quality diver training is our sole purpose.

 * A 20% discount on all equipment purchases at partner dive shops when you're enrolled in any of our courses.

 PADI Open Water Diver course

 Single diver: $1,600* Buddy pair: $2,600*

 * Prices include all taxes, full equipment rental, PADI Open Water Diver course materials and safety accessories, PADI certification fees, an original training logbook, 8 hours at the pool, and 4 open water dives in Howe Sound.
 Transportation is provided from downtown Vancouver.
 You get a 20% discount on any gear purchases you make during the course.

 Add a Drysuit Specialty course for the discounted price of $250 per diver.
 This will get you a fifth open water training dive plus the Drysuit Specialty certification.

 Our private Open Water program is your smartest investment in proper training.

 Here's a bunch of reasons why:

-- All your ocean dives will be in a drysuit.
+- All your pool and ocean dives will be in a drysuit.
 Wetsuit training is offered as an option in summertime.

 We work with your schedule.
 Group schedules are inflexible and will proceed whether you're there or not.
 If you miss a group session you'll be forced to wait and join a later group.
 Our pool sessions are held at the UBC Aquatic Centre on most evenings and weekend days, subject to pool availability.

 - You'll develop at your own natural pace, not at a standardized pace set for a diverse group of total strangers.

 - Private training is the most efficient way to develop your skills.
 You will not be obliged to waste any precious time or tank air kneeling on the bottom in a cloud of silt, watching others in a group demonstrate their skills while waiting your turn to perform.

 - Your practice time underwater will not be reduced or interrupted by any other student's problems or rapid air consumption.
 Group training dives are often interrupted or ended when the first student runs low on air or loses control of their buoyancy.

 You'll pay less for equipment purchases and rentals.
 Get 20% discounts at partner dive shops.